david-garza/enterococci_prediction_analysis/ETL/ETL.md

 - To load the datasets one load function was created for each dataset;
     - Where a connection to PostgreSql was created using an AWS RDS endpoint.
-    - SQLAlchemy was used to creted the engine to load the dataframes into PostgreSQL tables.
+    - SQLAlchemy was used to create the engine to load the dataframes into PostgreSQL tables.